 Heading into a new year brings resolutions and evolution for most businesses.
 In the CloudCheckr world, that means looking at how organizations are strategically leveraging the cloud to grow and innovate faster.
 It’s interesting to note where the sticking points remain, from security concerns to organizational challenges of scale.
-In a recent report from industry analyst firm 451 Research, key issues surrounding cloud migration are explored in depth.
+In a recent report from industry analyst firm 451 Research, key issues surrounding cloud migration speed bumps are explored in depth.

 Security in the public cloud